AnvilloyDevStudio/TerraModulus/README.md

 Mainly it is the migration of my pull requests from Minicraft+ to here.
 Version will be locked at `0.1.0` and no public release would be done.

+Therefore, if you would like to access the builds, you have to build them yourself.

 ### Engine Rewrite Stage

 ## License